 The late 1970s through the present brought a wave of newcomers seeking a rural lifestyle close to amenities that the City of Santa Fe offered.
-Contemporary subdivision began to develop on of the hills that encompass the valley and new home sites were developed on the valley floor.
+Contemporary subdivision began to develop on the hills that encompass the valley and new home sites were developed on the valley floor.

 Demographics, Housing and Employment

-According to recent census data, total population growth for the Tesuque Census Designated Place, (CDP) which is congruent with the planning area, has been relatively low for the County.
-Between 2000 and 2010 the population increased from 909 to 925 people representing a 2% increase over the decade.
+According to 2020 census data, total population growth for the Tesuque Census Designated Place, (CDP) which is congruent with the planning area, has been relatively low or negative as compared to the County.
+Between 2010 and 2020 the population increased from 925 to 1094 people representing a 18% increase over the decade.

 However, growth in the number of housing units is extremely high for the County.
-According to the census data, the numbers of residential units increased by 33% in the same period while the number of vacant housing units increased by 131%.
-This most likely represents a substantial increase in vacation and or second homes and the build out of homes associated with the Bishop’s Lodge Resort, (see Figure 1 Census Data, page 16)
+According to the census data, the numbers of residential units increased by 33% from 2000 to 2010 while the number of vacant housing units increased by 131%.
+From 2010 to 2017, the number of residential units increased 6.8% (49 units), however the number of families decreased from 221 in 2010 to 193 in 2017 (13% decrease).
+This most likely represents a substantial increase in vacation and or second homes.

 Residents of Tesuque have grown older in the last decade.
-In 2010, 23% of the population was 65 years or older representing a 52% increase since 2000 and less than 9% of the population was under the age of 18 representing a 41% decrease since 2000.
+In 2020, 37% of the population was 65 years or older, while in 2010 it was 23%.
 Continued increases in the elderly population may increase the need for services in the area.

 According to American Community Survey 5-year estimates, Tesuque has lower unemployment rates and a larger percentage of its residents in the workforce than Santa Fe County as a whole, including the City of Santa Fe.
-Tesuque’s median annual household income of $105,538 is nearly double the City and County median annual household income of $53,698.
+Tesuque’s 2010 median annual household income of $105,538 was nearly double the City and County median annual household income of $53,698.
+The median household income in 2017 went down to $70,563.
 However, although Tesuque may be regarded as affluent, an estimated 8% of households in the community have incomes of less than $14,999.
 The community recognizes diversity as an indicator of a healthy, resilient community and is strongly committed to maintaining economic diversity.

 The limited amount of commercial development and community services in the planning area limits employment opportunities available within the community.
 Most working residents travel outside the community for work.
-The average commute time of 24 minutes is only about 4% higher than in Santa Fe County as a whole.
-A higher percentage of Tesuque residents work from home (15.8%) than do all County and City residents (9.7%).
+The average commute time of 25.35 minutes is higher than in Santa Fe County, with a mean commuting time of 22.46 minutes.(https://fred.stlouisfed.org/series/B080ACS035049).

 Major employers in the planning area are listed below.
 In addition to these employers, a number of Tesuque homes employ a significant number of people.
-The number of employee associated with each of the major employers in the planning area is as follows:

-Bishops Lodge Resort- 85

-Tesuque Elementary School- 21
+Tesuque Elementary School

-Santa Fe Mountain Center- 18
+Santa Fe Mountain Center

-Shidoni Foundary and Galleries- 25

-Tesuque Glass Works- 4
+Tesuque Glass Works

-Tesuque Village Market- 25
+Tesuque Village Market